 Sometimes the management of CHI can be complicated.
 However, once CHI is stable, a degree of normal life can be achieved.
-Brain function in CHI can be normal if hypoglycaemia has been diagnosed and treated quickly, but can be very variable depending on the amount of damage caused before diagnosis and treatment.
+Children and young people can have issues with brain development causing problems with memory and processing information so may need additional support in school and the workplace.